 I left the summit at 10:45 a.m. and started down.
 I put the spikes back when I got back to them and they made the descent a breeze.
-The ice lasted for about and hour and a half and then I was able to remove the spikes and hike in normal shoe.
+The ice lasted for about an hour and a half and then I was able to remove the spikes and hike in normal shoes.
 I also decided to unzip the knee-down portion of my hiking pants since the temperature had risen to above eighty on the descent and I was approaching the exposed areas of the hike and wanted to stay cool.

 At 12:30 p.m., I had arrived at the final brother and by 1:40 p.m., I was back at the sign-in book.
 I made a small stop at a little stream crossing about ten minutes from the parking lot to wash off some bug spray and salt since I was now pretty sweaty.

 All-in-all, a very nice hike.
 Clear skies, some nice people, and I finally got to actually park at the Garden.
-Thanks for reading and best of luck if you choose this hike!
+Thanks for reading, and best of luck if you choose this hike!